pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-6-0-of-the-pulumi-aws-classic-provider/index.md

 ### Terraform Plugin Framework Support

 More and more Terraform resources are migrating to the [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework).
-We are excited to announce that 6.0 supports all resources implemented with both Plugin SDK and Plugin Framework technologies.
-This means that users get access to the entire API of the upstream provider.
+We are excited to announce that 6.0 supports all resources implemented with both the new Terraform Plugin SDK and the legacy Terraform Plugin Framework technologies.
+This means that you get access to the entire API of the upstream provider.

 ### New Resources and Functions